Postings

 General Definition of Work

-Performs difficult skilled technical work guiding the growth of the city in compliance with the Comprehensive Plan and Unified Development Ordinance, and related work as apparent or assigned.
-Work is performed under the Planning & Zoning Department on behalf of the Mayor’s Office.
+Performs difficult skilled technical work serving as the City’s lead professional planner, guiding growth in accordance with the of the Comprehensive Plan and Unified Development Ordinance.
+Work is performed under the general direction of the Planning & Zoning Department on behalf of the Mayor’s Office.
 Divisional supervision is exercised overall personnel in the Division.

 Qualification Requirements